-The Destination SWOT Visitor Experiences Opening of World of Speed Exposition will draw planning and management new markets and publicity Visitor preference to be close to downtown Possible redevelopment sites in the city for major attractors and lodging Portland Shopping: Retail growth in near-by areas like Woodburn Outlet Mall and Bridgeport/Tualatin Weddings and reunions Complementary Opportunities Commuter rail connection to Beaverton and Portland
+The Destination SWOTVisitor Experiencesnew markets and publicity• Visitor preference to be close to downtown Portland• Possible redevelopment sites in the city for major attractors and lodging• Visitor preference to be close to downtown Portland• Shopping: Retail growth in near-by areas like Woodburn Outlet Mall and Bridgeport/Tualatin• Visitor preference to be close to downtown Portland• Weddings and reunionsComplementary Opportunities• Commuter rail connection to Beaverton and Portland

-Note: The Destination SWOT (Strengths-Weaknesses-Opportunities-Threats) does not include an inventory of all Wilsonville attributes.
+Note: SWOT does not include an inventory of all Wilsonville attributes.
 It is focused on those that may contribute to and influence eventual strategies.